 Our opinion is that the needs of autonomous (self-driving) vehicles for lots of real-time data adjacent to streets are major drivers of both the development of the 5G technology and the positive attitude of regulators toward it.
 Incidentally, if you are a community leader who hasn't thought much about the impact of autonomous vehicles on both the form and function of your community, you could take a detour over to the driverless vehicles and planning page.

 Recognize that there are real social benefits to small cell technology.
 Fast and reliable free or inexpensive broadband by phone would allow everyone with the right phone and data provider to connect automatically in proximity to the small cell, whether they are riding or walking, or whether their homes are near the facility.
 This may reduce the very negative digital divide situation in our country where poor people have less internet access than those who are better off.

 So while many municipal officials feel that the new federal limits on the fee that cities and towns can charge for mounting small cell technology on utility poles don't even compensate municipalities for their real expenses, in the end we think most cities will come to accept that this municipal cost also comes with social benefits for citizens.
 And neighborhood leaders are well advised that there are many social benefits to allowing everyone with a phone to have some broadband access when they are out and about.
 Students, job seekers, and just about everyone needs quality internet service to navigate life successfully.

 For the sake of simplicity, we won't talk about small cell technology mounted on buildings and such.
-We are seeing the equipment mostly on utility poles or street lights in our area.
+We are seeing the equipment mostly on utility poles or streetlight poles in our area.